Strategic management isn’t rocket science. But it’s the difference between businesses that thrive and those that barely survive.

 Here’s a simple way to understand it: Strategic planning is like creating a map for a road trip.
 Strategic management is actually driving the car, watching for roadblocks, and taking detours when needed.
 The map is useless if you never start driving.

-Companies that practice strong strategic management tips don’t wait for annual reviews.
+Companies that practice strong strategic management and follow proven business management tips don’t wait for annual reviews.
 They monitor their business constantly.
 They spot problems early.
 They adapt fast.
 And they win.

 Strategy vs. Planning vs. Management: Know the Difference